Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Fibrations with singularities

 The simplest use of the various geometric assumptions is to prevent solutions of Cauchy-Riemann equations from escaping to infinity, or from reaching the boundary.

 \begin{lemma} If a solution of an equation \eqref{eq:cr} touches $\partial M$, it must be entirely contained in it. \end{lemma}

 \begin{proof} Note that $\partial S$ is irrelevant for this argument: because of the boundary conditions, only interior points of $S$ can map to $\partial M$.
-Suppose, for the moment, that the almost complex structures used in \eqref{eq:cr} equal $I_M$.
-Then, near $\partial M$, we can use \eqref{eq:partial-trivialization} to split the equation into base and fibre components, the latter of which is just the equation for an $I_F$-holomorphic map $S \rightarrow F$, with no inhomogeneous term; the desired result would follow from the weak convexity property of $I_F$.
+Suppose, for the moment, that the almost complex structures $J_{S,z}$ used in \eqref{eq:cr} are products $I_{\bC,z} \times I_F$ not just to first order, but on some neighbourhood of $\partial M$.
+Then, near $\partial M$, the equation splits into base and fibre components, the latter of which is just the equation for an $I_F$-holomorphic map $S \rightarrow F$, with no inhomogeneous term; and the desired result follows from the weak convexity property of $I_F$.
 Let's reformulate this observation slightly differently.
-Suppose that, following \eqref{eq:graph}, we rewrite our equation as one for pseudo-holomorphic sections $u^*: S \rightarrow S \times M$, for an almost complex structure $I_M^*$ on $S \times M$.
-Then, near $S \times \partial M$, we can split $I_M^*$ as the product of an almost complex structure on $S \times \bC$ (entirely determined by $\beta_S$) and the almost complex structure $I_F$ on $F$.
-In particular, it then follows from \eqref{eq:convexity} that $S \times \partial M$ is weakly $I_M^*$-convex.
+Suppose that, following \eqref{eq:graph}, we rewrite our equation as one for pseudo-holomorphic sections $u^*: S \rightarrow S \times M$, for an almost complex structure $I_{S \times M}^*$ on $S \times M$.
+Then, near $S \times \partial M$, we can split $I_{S \times M}^*$ as the product of an almost complex structure on $S \times \bC$ (determined by $I_{\bC,z}$, $\beta_S$, and $H$) and the almost complex structure $I_F$ on $F$.
+It then follows from \eqref{eq:convexity} that $S \times \partial M$ is weakly $I_{S \times M}^*$-convex.

-If we use a general family of almost complex structures and carry out the same construction, we end up with an almost complex structure $J^*$ on $S \times M$ such that along $S \times \partial M$, $J^*$ agrees with $I_M^*$, and the first derivatives are also the same.
+If we use a general family of almost complex structures and carry out the same construction, we end up with an almost complex structure $J^*_{S \times M}$ which, along $S \times \partial M$, agrees with $I_{S \times M}^*$, and the first derivatives are also the same.
 In particular, the previous weak convexity property still holds (because the Levi forms are the same).
 By \cite[Corollary 4.7]{diederich-sukhov08}, it follows that $(u^*)^{-1}(S \times \partial M) = u^{-1}(\partial M)$ is open and closed. \end{proof}

 \begin{lemma} Let $u$ be a solution of an equation \eqref{eq:cr} on a noncompact surface $S$, such that $|\Pi(u)| \leq 1$ outside a compact subset.
 Then $|\Pi(u)| \leq 1$ everywhere. \end{lemma}

 \begin{proof} Suppose that this is false.
 By assumption, $T = \{|\Pi(u(z))| \geq r\}$ is compact for all $r>1$, and $\{|\Pi(u(z))| = r\}$ is nonempty if $r$ is sufficiently close to $1$.
 Since the map $v = \Pi(u)$ satisfies \eqref{eq:cr-c} on the region $\{|v(z)| > 1\}$, we get a contradiction to \eqref{eq:integrated}. \end{proof}